Palmyra offensive (December 2016): ISIL capture of Palmyra

 On 10 December, Army reinforcements arrived in Palmyra.
 At least 45 militants were killed by the Army, with three Islamic State tanks destroyed near Palmyra Silos.
 An earlier assault by the group on the silos had failed, but it was able to capture them later on, thus reaching the entrance to Palmyra.
 The Russian and Syrian Air Forces targeted ISIL positions in oil fields around Palmyra, destroying several armoured vehicles and a number of technical vehicles.
 A Syrian Air Force MiG-23 crashed in the Jazal area.
-ISIL claimed to had shot it down, while the Syrian Observatory for Human Rights (SOHR) reported it was not known whether it crashed due to technical fault or was shot down.
+ISIL claimed to have shot it down, while the Syrian Observatory for Human Rights (SOHR) reported it was not known whether it crashed due to technical fault or was shot down.
 Clashes also started taking place around Wadi al-Ahmar where the Army brought reinforcements.
 The group later captured the Tar Mountain to the west of the city, in addition to the northern suburb of Amiriyeh, and entered Palmyra.
 By the end of the day, they had captured most of the city, including Palmyra Castle, and were on the verge of taking full control of Palmyra.
 Palmyra's residents were evacuated in the evening by the Army.

 Early on 11 December, after the arrival of reinforcements, the Syrian Army, backed by Syrian and Russian air units, launched a successful counterattack to drive out ISIL forces from the city.
 The militants withdrew to the orchards on the fringes of Palmyra.
 According to the Russian Ministry of Defense, ISIL suffered over 300 dead.
 However, later in the day, ISIL launched a new assault on Palmyra after regrouping, entering the city once again and capturing Amiriyeh, its hilltop and the Officers Housing complex.
 Eventually, ISIL took full control of the city as the Army withdrew south of Palmyra.